When you think of boxing, you think of men: Floyd Mayweather. Manny Pacquiao. Muhammad Ali. Ray Robinson.

 Beyond Ronda Rousey – an unquestionable mainstream star – women rarely come up in conversation when it comes to combat sports.

 But in South Boston’s Peter Welch’s Gym, women are being molded into champions.
+These women put hours and hours every week into training to be the best, whether that’s through sparring in the gym or practicing their MMA grappling at home – many read grappling dummy reviews online to find the best products for doing this.
 Meet four Boston-based women training for the Lowell Golden Gloves, which will take place January 2016, and read what they have to say about the sport.

 Record: 4-0, Lowell Golden Gloves 2015 Finalist